heyuanmni/heyuanmni.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at MIT co-advised by [Bryan Bryson](http://brysonlab.mit.edu) and [Paul Blainey](http://blainey.mit.edu).
-Trained as a molecular biologist 🧬, microbiologist 🦠, immunologist 🧫, and artificial‑intelligence scientist 🤖, I focus on using AI and high-throughput experiments to study functional genomics and metagenomics at the host–microbe co‑evolutionary interface.
+Trained as a molecular biologist 🧬, microbiologist 🦠, immunologist 🧫, and artificial‑intelligence scientist 🤖, I focus on using AI and high-throughput experiments to study functional genomics at the host–microbe co‑evolutionary interface.
 My specific aims are:

 1. **At the molecular level, develop novel molecular tools and tricks** to unlock the hidden dimensions of molecular biology.
 2. **At the systems level, leverage computer vision and high‑content screening** to explore uncharted aspects of cell biology.